-A small electric train on tires and respectful of the environment invites the visitor to a journey among the big trains.
+A small electric train on tires and respectful of the environment invites the visitor to a journey in the middle of the big trains.

-At regular intervals, it travels through time through the "Platforms of History" before reaching the outside area where it is in correspondence with the Mini-Express d'Alsace and the draisine for the baptism of the rail.
+At regular intervals, it travels through time through the "Quays of History" before reaching the outer zone where it is in correspondence with the Mini-Express d'Alsace and the draisine for the baptism of the rail.

 232 U 1

 The "Steam, how does it work?" features the steam locomotive 232 U 1 which starts up every 30 minutes.